 How to find the ideal remote worker

-Hiring or contracting someone to fulfill a remote role starts much like any other position—disclosing the required competencies, expectations, and outline of job duties, which either sparks interest or deters individuals to look elsewhere.
+Hiring developers or IT workers to fulfill a remote role starts much like any other position—disclosing the required competencies, expectations, and outline of job duties, which either sparks interest or deters individuals to look elsewhere.

 The first step is to get an overview of candidates’ knowledge, previous work experiences, and motivation.
 A candidate’s resume or LinkedIn profile is usually a good baseline indicator as to whether the person has the qualifications needed.

-For the interviewing process, use a video chat software (e.g. Skype) as this creates an opportunity to both read and convey body language.
-This allows both parties to feel each other out more thoroughly than a phone interview.
+For remote interviews, use a video chat software (e.g. Skype) as this creates an opportunity to both read and convey body language.
+Remote interviews via video allows both parties to feel each other out more thoroughly than a phone interview.
 Also, this is a good time to sync about nuances that come with remote work such as scheduling or time zone differences, and to establish a communication schedule.

 Gaining insight into their motivation is a little trickier, but still an important part of the process.
 When interviewing a prospect, it’s crucial to understand how they see themselves integrating into the company.
 If you’re looking to fill a purely contract position with no room to move into a regular position once the job is completed, then make sure the candidate is clear on this.